Neighbourhood (mathematics)

-In topology and related areas of mathematics, a neighbourhood (or neighborhood) is one of the basic concepts in a topological space.
+In topology and mathematical analysis, a neighbourhood (or neighborhood) is one of the basic concepts in a topological space.
 It is closely related to the concepts of open set and interior.
 Intuitively speaking, a neighbourhood of a point is a set of points containing that point where one can move some amount in any direction away from that point without leaving the set.